maiamccormick-toast/carols/README.md

 ## Lilypond Metadata

-In order to generate a table of contents and an index, the build script parses through each Lilypond file to grab some metadata from the `\header` block.
+In order to generate a table of contents, the build script parses through each Lilypond file to grab some metadata from the `\header` block.
 By default, a carol is entered in the table of contents as it's `title` (with any leading articles moved to the back).
 If for some reason you want to override this behavior, put the desired title in the header matter as `toc_as`.

-By default, carols also get an index entry under their ToC title.
-You can add an additional index entry (e.g. a common alternate name) with the `index_as` header param.
-For instance, the `\header` block for the Coventry Carol might look like this:

 ```
 \header {
   title = "The Coventry Carol"
-  index_as = "Lully, Lullay"
   poet = "Robert Croo, 1534"
   composer = "16th Centry English Carol"
   arranger = "arr.
 Martin Fallas Shaw (1875-1958)"